craft-ai/craft-ai-client-python/README.md

 )
 ```

-### Boosting
+### Gradient boosting

+Models can be generated with gradient boosting by setting the configuration parameter `model_type` to `boosting`.
+Models are based on training data within a provided timestamp window among data that was [added](#add-operations).
+You can only query predictions directly for gradient boosting models.

-Before using the boosting you need to know that there is some parameter that differ for the one used by default by the LightGBM.
+The implementation is based on LightGBM, but there are some parameters that differ from the ones used by default by LightGBM.

-For the classification:
+For classification:

 - **`max_bin`** = 255.
 Max number of bins that feature values will be bucketed in (https://lightgbm.readthedocs.io/en/latest/Parameters.html#max_bin).

-For the regression:
+For regression:

 - **`metric`** = L2 (alias mse).
 Metric(s) to be evaluated on the evaluation set(s) (https://lightgbm.readthedocs.io/en/latest/Parameters.html#metric).
 - **`feature_fraction`** = 0.9.
 Randomly select a subset of features on each iteration (https://lightgbm.readthedocs.io/en/latest/Parameters.html#feature_fraction).
 - **`bagging_freq`** = 5.
 Perform bagging at every k iteration.
 Every k-th iteration, LightGBM will randomly select `bagging_fraction` * 100% of the data to use for the next k iterations (https://lightgbm.readthedocs.io/en/latest/Parameters.html#bagging_freq).
 - **`bagging_fraction`** = 0.8.
 It will randomly select part of data without resampling (https://lightgbm.readthedocs.io/en/latest/Parameters.html#bagging_fraction).
 - **`min_sum_hessian_in_leaf`** = 5.0.
 It's the minimal sum hessian in one leaf (https://lightgbm.readthedocs.io/en/latest/Parameters.html#min_sum_hessian_in_leaf).

+ See the [configuration](#configuration) section for parameters that you can set.

 #### Get decision using boosting for agent